dpc-sdp/ripple/docs/content/design-system/5.components/date-input.md

 ### When and how not to use
 - If it’s not likely users will know the exact date, don’t use date input.
-- Don’t use the without a form label, or hint text specifying the expected date format.
+- Don’t use without a form label or hint text specifying the expected date format.
 - Avoid placeholder text because it can cause accessibility issues.
 - Don’t disable copy and paste.
 - Don’t use placeholder text to give instructions or important examples.